BioBoost/course-object-oriented-programming-with-cpp/11_inheritance/readme.md

 > **WARNING** - **Method overloading vs. method overriding**
 >
 > Do not confuse method overloading with method overriding.
+Method overloading is a feature that allows a class to have two or more methods having same name, if their argument lists are different.
+Constructor overloading allows a class to have more than one constructors having different argument lists.
+Overloaded methods are differentiated by the number and the type of the arguments passed into the method.
 Method overriding replaces the implementation of a method of the base class.
-Method overloading allows a class to have more than one method having the same name, if their argument lists are different.
-It is similar to constructor overloading in for example Java, that allows a class to have more than one constructor having different argument lists.

 A super-class can have any number of subclasses.
 While in Java, a subclass can have only one superclass, in C++ it is possible to inherit from multiple base classes, known as **multiple inheritance** (however not always a good idea or good practice).